-Bucharest is the center of the Romanian economy and industry, with a major share of the economy being the industry and the service sector, which has grown significantly over the past ten years.
+Bucharest is the center of the Romanian economy, with a major share of it being the industry and the service sector, which have grown significantly over the past ten years.
 The construction sector is also a major factor in the development of the economy since 2000.
 There are both modern residential and multi-storey office buildings.
 Bucharest is also the largest Romanian information technology and communications center.

 In Bucharest there are many tourist destinations that are visited by thousands of tourists each year.
-Among the most famous are the building of the Romanian Parliament, a magnificent building in the center o f the city, the Romanian Athenaeum, a great concert hall, as well as many museums and galleries.
+Among the most famous are the building of the Romanian Parliament, a magnificent and grandiose edifice in the center of the city, the Romanian Athenaeum, a great concert hall, as well as many museums and galleries.
 The most visited are the Museum of Art from Romania, Europe and Asia, the Ethnographic Museum, and the Museum of Modern Art.